math2001/math2001.github.io/content/post/my-new-blog.md

 the PR I read the answer from the email notification, I didn't understood that I could edit the code and edit it, I didn't really get concept of Pull Request (I just followed the step by step guide in the Package Control's documentation).
 I never answered anything back (I don't even remember seeing the ping from the maintainer).
-The result being that the PR was closed.
+The result being that the PR was closed. :disappointed:

 But anyway...
 I made some other plugins later on, I had a better understanding of GitHub, and some of [my plugins][] are now on Package Control.